PersonXXIII/Chatbot-Trained-Model/README.md

 > Json.
 #
 **MODEL**
-> LSTM (Long Short Term Memory).<br>
+> LSTM (Long Short Term Memory).<br><br>
-The Model (LSTM) is imported in this trained model.
+**NOTE:** The Model (LSTM) is imported in this trained model.
 Because, After the Model was trained in [Training Model](https://github.com/PersonXXIII/Chatbot-Training-Model).
-The extracted/saved model is used at a certain accuracy
+The extracted/saved model is used at a certain accuracy.
+Which doesn't requires as much coputational power as in training.
 #
 **DATASET<br>**
 Created in json format.<br>